project-sunbird/project-sunbird.github.io/pages/developer-docs/channel_reg_with_ekstep.md

 ### Checking the status of Channels

 While the server starts up:

 1. As a routine, the scheduler always checks the sync status from system-settings table by checking the value of “Flag”
 2. If sync status is set to “false,” it will invoke the process to find the missing channels
 3. Register those channels with Ekstep by following the steps in section [Registering a channel] ()
 4. Update the “Flag” key in system-settings table

-The process for registering the channel uses the Channel API, Here is the sample payload for
+The process for registering the channel uses the Channel API, Here is the sample payloads:

 1. Channel registration
 2. List Channels

 ## Channel Registration API

 The request payload:

 ```

 URL : /channel/v3/create

 Method : POST

 RequestBody :